dcos-terraform/terraform-aws-dcos/docs/INSTALL.md

 - [OSS Versions](https://github.com/dcos-terraform/terraform-template-dcos-core/tree/master/open/dcos-versions)
 - [Enterprise Versions](https://github.com/dcos-terraform/terraform-template-dcos-core/tree/master/ee/dcos-versions)

-**Note**: Master DC/OS version is not meant for production use.
+**NOTE:** Master DC/OS version is not meant for production use.
 It is only for CI/CD testing.

-To apply the configuration file and you accept all the default variables you can use this command below, otherwise you can continue along with this guide.
+Use the following command to apply the configuration file and to accept all the default variables; otherwise following the instructions in this guide.

 ```bash
 terraform apply